WithPrecedent/simplify/README.md

 like 'recipe' and 'cookbook' appear with regularity in discussing computer code. siMpLify extends this metaphor a bit further in the creation of its four core
 packages:
-    1) Farmer: harvests data from a variety of sources, cleans it, and prepares it for consumption.
+    1) Wrangler: harvests data from a variety of sources, cleans it, and prepares it for consumption.
-    2) Chef: using a cookbook of recipes derived from user selections, the Chef applies machine learning and preprocessing methods to data.
+    2) Analyst: using a cookbook of recipes derived from user selections, the Analyst applies machine learning and preprocessing methods to data.
     3) Critic: evaluates the results of recipes, offering appropriately-matched       comparisons, summaries, and metrics.
     4) Artist: aiding the Critic, the Artist creates visualizations of the data,